Patricia Redlich

-Patricia Redlich (née Cribbon; 1 December 1940 - 30 August 2011) was an Irish clinical psychologist, journalist, broadcaster and trade unionist.
+Patricia Redlich (née Cribbon; 1 December 1940 – 30 August 2011) was an Irish clinical psychologist, journalist, broadcaster and trade unionist.
 An active trade unionist and member of the Workers' Party in the 1970s and 1980s, Redlich frequently spoke of the need for equality for women in the workplace.
-As a feminist, she rejected more radical elements in the movement and emphasised the need to take a moderate approach in order to secure legislative changes.
-In the mid-1980s she moved away from the ideology of Marxism, pre-empting the fall of the Soviet Union and the rapid decline of communist parties across Europe, including the Workers' Party, that occurred at the end of the decade.
+As a feminist, she rejected more radical elements in the movement and emphasised the need to take a moderate approach to secure legislative changes.
+In the mid-1980s, she moved away from the ideology of Marxism, pre-empting the fall of the Soviet Union and the rapid decline of communist parties across Europe, including the Workers' Party, that occurred at the end of the decade.
 Following her retirement from the Eastern Health Board in 1985, Redlich worked primarily in journalism and broadcasting, becoming a contributor to both national newspapers and RTÉ and BBC broadcasts.
-From the 1990s onwards Redlich was popular as an agony aunt, with her column in the Sunday Independent considered to be one of the paper's most popular columns.
+From the 1990s onwards, Redlich was popular as an agony aunt, with her column in the Sunday Independent considered to be one of the paper's most popular columns.

 Early life

 Patricia Cribbon was born in Donnycarney on Dublin's Northside in 1940.
 In the 1960s, Cribbon spent a year in a tuberculosis sanatorium in her late teens before departing to East Germany, where she studied Freudian psychology at the Humboldt University of Berlin in East Berlin.
-It was while there she met and married Dieter Redlich, a member of the East German Communist Party.
+It was while there that she met and married Dieter Redlich, a member of the East German Communist Party.
 At some point a few years later, Patricia and Dieter amicably divorced; Patricia would continue to use the surname Redlich for the rest of her life.
 Following the divorce, Patricia returned to Dublin with her adopted son.